AlphaDarkmoon/youtube-dl/README.md

                                          for stdin), one URL per line.
 Lines starting with '#', ';' or ']' are considered as comments and ignored.
+                                         File can be of text or any simple format.
     --id                                 Use only video ID in file name -o, --output TEMPLATE                Output filename template, see the "OUTPUT TEMPLATE" for all the info